LogtalkDotOrg/logtalk3/manuals/sources/libraries/genint.rst

 category is imported by the default ``genint`` object to provide application global named counters.
-To make the counters local and thus minimize the potential for counter name clashes, the category can be imported by one of more application objects.
+To make the counters local and thus minimize the potential for counter name clashes, the category can be imported by one or more application objects.
 Use protected or private import to restrict the scope of the library predicates.